pauljickling/notes/rust/19_advanced_features.md

 Global variables can create problems because if two threads are accessing the same mutable global variable it can create a data race.

-In Rust, globl variables are called *static* variables.
+In Rust, global variables are called *static* variables.

 ```
 static HELLO_WORLD: &str = "Hello world";